Support attention with sensory circuits

 Setting up your own sensory circuit

 Before setting up your circuit you need to consider the following questions as they will help with your planning.
+Kim explores these further in her sensory aware training in the sensory circuit section.

 Supporting arousal and regulation

-Sensory activities can be used to change arousal and regulation.
+Sensory activities can be used to change arousal and to support regulation.
 Typically, movement helps to increase arousal.
 Breathing, yoga or heavy work can help to reduce arousal.
 However as each child is different, they will need access to different activities.

 Before creating a sensory circuit, you need to know how you want the child’s arousal to change.
 Does the child need to increase or decrease their arousal?
 Or, do they need to be more organised?
 It is important to know the needs of each individual child.